-- As a result of two serious investigations identifying the need to enhance staff awareness of the early warning signs of physical health deterioration and onset of cardiac arrest, each division will now have either a Basic Life Support or Immediate Life Support simulation or refresher training every 4-6 weeks. - There is a change in Trust policy to standardise the inpatient emergency number for emergencies and ensure all inpatient teams are aware.
-This will mean that duty doctors are contacted promptly. - Due to an increase in incidents of opioid overdose, the Trust introduced naloxone (prefilled syringe) into the resuscitation bags which will assist staff during critical incidents.
+- As a result of two serious investigations identifying the need to enhance staff awareness of the early warning signs of physical health deterioration and onset of cardiac arrest, each division will now have either a Basic Life Support (BLS) or Immediate Life Support (ILS) simulation or refresher training every 4-6 weeks. - There is a change in Trust policy to standardise the inpatient emergency number for emergencies and ensure all inpatient teams are aware.
+This will ensure that duty doctors are contacted promptly. - Due to an increase in incidents of opioid overdose, the Trust introduced naloxone (prefilled syringe) into the resuscitation bags which will assist staff during critical incidents. - Difficulties in accessing Patient ECG examinations at local GP surgeries and acute hospitals for Patient treated on high dose psychotropic medications, has led to a planned purchase of an ECG machine to streamline and standardise a process.

-- There were difficulties in accessing ECG examinations at local GP surgeries and acute hospitals for patients treated with high dose psychotropic medications.
-This has led the Trust to purchase an ECG machine to streamline and standardise this process. - A handover pro-forma was developed and is passed between the central and divisional teams in the morning and evening.
-This ensures seamless continuity of handover communication between the Trust-wide night crisis resolution home treatment team (CRHTT) and divisional CRHTTs. - We are in the process of setting up an Emergency Response Team for each site to assist with medical emergencies and cardiac arrests.
+- A handover pro-forma was developed and is passed between the central and divisional teams in the morning and evening to ensure seamless continuity of hand-over communication between the trust wide night crisis resolution home treatment team (CRHTT) and divisional CRHTTs - BEH Trust are in the process of setting up an Emergency Response Team for each site, this team will assist with medical emergencies and cardiac arrests and have senior staff on the team.

-The issues and learning from each investigation continue to be discussed at divisional governance meetings and shared between teams, at our Safe, Effectiveness and Experience Group and the Quality and Safety Committee.
+The issues and learning from each investigation continue to be discussed at divisional governance meetings and shared between teams, at our Safe, Effectiveness and Experience Group (SEEG) and the Quality and Safety Committee.
 The Trust continues to utilise After Action Reviews to support immediate learning from incidents to improve patient care and practice.
-The Patient Safety Team provides training, advice and support to staff on patient safety.
+The Patient Safety Team provides training, advice and support to staff in Patient Safety.

-To support the implementation of the National Patient Safety Strategy, a new Patient Safety Brilliant Basic QI workstream will begin in May 2021.
-There is further work to be done in embedding a just and learning culture - this will be incorporated into the Patient Safety QI work.
-This is an exciting opportunity to further build on quality improvements made in 2020-21 in relation to improving the safety of the people we care for.
-We will develop our protocols for supporting staff following a serious incident and continue to make learning from incidents and good practice timely and as accessible as possible to all staff.
+To support the implementation of the National Patient Safety Strategy, a new Patient Safety Brilliant Basic QI workstream will commence in May 2021.
+There is further work to be undertaken in embedding a just and learning culture - this will be incorporated into the Patient Safety QI work.
+This is an exciting opportunity to further build on quality improvements made in 2020-21 in relation to the improving safety of our patients.
+We will develop our protocols for supporting staff following a serious incident, continue to make learning from incidents and good practice timely and as accessible as possible to all staff and continue to and strengthen our patient safety objectives.